cabrerac/ukaifellows/index.md

 title: "UK AI ATI Fellows Community"
 ---

-The AI ATI Fellows is a community of researchers from the United Kingdom.
-The main focus of this community's research is on the development and application of artificial intelligence and machine learning technologies.
+<p>The AI ATI Fellows is a community of researchers from the United Kingdom.
+The main focus of this community's research is on the development and application of artificial intelligence and machine learning technologies.</p>

-This website presents past and upcoming events where the AI ATI Fellows community shares knowledge and experiences from different research projects around the UK.
+<p>This website presents past and upcoming events where the AI ATI Fellows community shares knowledge and experiences from different research projects around the UK.</p>

-Upcoming Events
-_______________

-Past Events
-___________
+<h3>Upcoming Events</h3>

+<h3>Past Events</h3>